h1dz/Pen-Testing/README.md

 Used to make a dictionary file for bruteforcing from sraping webpages using Cewl.

 ## searchsploitLAZY.sh
-Simple script that is for the lazy people like me, instead of having to type searchsploit <service> <version>, it just shorthands searchsploit to the letter s.
+Simple script if you are lazy, instead of having to type searchsploit <service> <version>, it just shorthands searchsploit to the letter s.
 -Rename to s
 -Usage: ./s <service> <version>